Allstate Sugar Bowl Golf

 Allstate Sugar Bowl Intercollegiate Golf Championship

-For the eighth straight year, Tulane University and the Allstate Sugar Bowl will team up to bring many of the nation’s top women’s collegiate golfers to the Crescent City for the Allstate Sugar Bowl Intercollegiate Golf Championship (February 18-20, 2018) at English Turn Golf and Country Club.
-The three-day, 54-hole event will feature 18 holes each day on the par-72, 6,200-yard course.
+For the eighth straight year, Tulane University and the Allstate Sugar Bowl teamed up to bring many of the nation’s top women’s collegiate golfers to the Crescent City for the Allstate Sugar Bowl Intercollegiate Golf Championship (February 18-20, 2018) at English Turn Golf and Country Club.
+The three-day, 54-hole event featured 18 holes each day on the par-72, 6,200-yard course.

 The University of Florida captured its second title in three years sat the 2018 event.
 The Gators were led by individual champion Sierra Brooks, who bested her closest competition by four strokes, through the three days of sunny weather, though winds made the final two rounds challenging.

 The No. 18-ranked Gators, who also collected the team title in 2016, held off No. 11 USC, the only other program with two championships in the event (2011, 2013), by nine strokes, 873-882.
 Florida, which led after each day this year, finished second to Stanford last year.

 No. 13 Michigan State (888), N.C.
 State (893) and SMU (895) rounded out the top five.
 Other nationally-ranked teams in action were No. 8 Oklahoma State (eighth), No. 20 Denver (16th) and No. 21 Houston (10th).
 Host Tulane finished 17th overall.

 - 2018: Florida Wins Team and Individual Titles at Allstate Sugar Bowl College Golf Championship

 - 2017: Top-Ranked Stanford Wins Allstate Sugar Bowl Intercollegiate Golf Championship

 - 2016: Florida Earns Title at Allstate Sugar Bowl Intercollegiate Golf Championship